patrick-crawford/WEB422-Backup/notes/intro-angular-jwt.md

 ### Adding support for JWT (JwtModule)

-If we wish to work with JWT in our Angular application, we will need to obtain the ([`@auth0/angular-jwt`](https://www.npmjs.com/package/@auth0/angular-jwt) package) - this will give us access to the "JwtModule".
+If we wish to work with JWT in our Angular application, we will need to obtain the ([`@auth0/angular-jwt`](https://www.npmjs.com/package/@auth0/angular-jwt) package) - this will give us access to the "JwtHelperService".

 <br>